Psych Med Management in NJ, PA, NC, and WA available now.

 Some of these medications can cause changes in metabolism, cholesterol, liver function, or kidney function while others have the potential for abuse/misuse.
 Because we want to help you feel better overall, we also want to minimize the risk of medications causing other problems.

 For other medications, I may ask you to get an electrocardiogram (ECG/EKG) to measure the electrical patterns in your heart.
-This can help us identify certain existing conditions that could be made worse by certain classes of medication.
+This can help us identify pre-existing conditions that could be made worse by certain classes of medication.

 Philly Geek Therapy